 These five blue zones share the following characteristics that reinforce these healthy lifestyles and habits (Cavallini Solano et al., 2022, p.
 99):

-- Naturally everyday physical activity.
+- everyday natural physical activity,

-- Routines to combat stress.
+- routines to combat stress,

-- Moderate alcohol consumption.
+- moderate alcohol consumption,

-- Dedication to family.
+- dedication to family

 Bibliography